ibm-cloud-docs/vpc/bs_snapshots_create.md

 # Creating {{site.data.keyword.block_storage_is_short}} snapshots
 {: #snapshots-vpc-create}

-With the UI, CLI, API, or Terraform, you can create a snapshot of a first-generation {{site.data.keyword.block_storage_is_short}} volume that is attached to a running virtual server instance.
-You can create a snapshot of a boot or a data volume.
-If the volume is not attached to a server instance, you can't create a snapshot of it.
+Create {{site.data.keyword.block_storage_is_short}} snapshots of boot or data volumes by using the console, CLI, API, or Terraform.
+Snapshots require the source volume to be attached to a running virtual server instance.
 {: shortdesc}

 In the current release of second-generation block storage volumes, you can take a snapshot of a second-generation storage volume even if it is not attached to a running virtual server instance.
 The feature is available in Dallas (`us-south`), Frankfurt (`eu-de`), London (`eu-gb`), Madrid (`eu-es`), Osaka (`js-osa`), Sao Paulo (`br-sao`), Sydney (`au-syd`), Tokyo (`jp-tok`), Toronto (`ca-tor`), and Washington (`us-east`) regions.
 Consistency group snapshots are not supported.